What are retail dashboards?

-R&D managers, sales managers, marketing managers use customer-centric dashboards to monitor customer demographics, customer lifetime value, and flag changes in the shopping behaviour of key customer segments.
+R&D managers, sales managers, and marketing managers use customer-centric dashboards to monitor customer demographics, and customer lifetime value, and flag changes in the shopping behaviour of key customer segments.

 Inventory management dashboards

-Inventory management dashboards flag out-of-stocks, changing turnover ratios, shipping delays and other critical supply chain metrics to improve inventory KPIs.
+Inventory management dashboards flag out-of-stock, changing turnover ratios, shipping delays and other critical supply chain metrics to improve inventory KPIs.

 Why retail KPI dashboards are critical

 The retail dashboard examples above demonstrate a focus on key performance indicators (KPIs).